markgandolfo/simplifience.com/_posts/2013-02-02-simplifience.md

 Oh, they're not wrong as in incorrect (though they have drawn incorrect conclusions before).
 They're wrong because they're *taught* wrong.

 It's not their fault.
-Math is millennia -- more than 2,500 years -- old.
+Math is more than 2,500 years old.
 It's bound to pick up some historical <span>cruft</span>{:.define} along the way.

 <aside markdown="1" class="define">
 cruft _n._